 The civil rights battle wasn’t limited to the Deep South.
 One great thing about the U.S. Civil Rights Trail is that it has introduced visitors to historic sites they may never have known about.

 For example, Nashville played an out-sized role in civil rights history, although it doesn’t often make the list for many travelers.
 But it’s a great city and can easily be combined with visits to Memphis, site of King’s assassination, and one of the top civil rights museums in the country, and with Central High School in Little Rock, Arkansas, where the National Guard had to integrate the school.
+From there, it’s just a few hours to the Greenwood Rising Museum, which commemorates the vicious Tulsa Massacre of 1921.

 The ultimate Civil Rights Journey